yogeshdeshmukh86/Demo_SeleniumWebDriverFramework/readme.md

 "RUN" The Testcases by clicking as junit or Testng from any java ide ( eclipse)

+This Framework can be also intergrated with Jenkins CI and run in headless mode.

-For details refer Quick start guide for selenium franework
+For details refer Quick start guide for selenium framework